 The rising number of people affected by extreme weather events necessitates new solutions in humanitarian aid.
 In the past, emergency aid has been focused on responding to natural disasters after they occur.

-Welthungerhilfe is working to change this mentality: We use forecasts to help people before imminent droughts can lead to hunger.
-Our innovative approach allows us to take action based on early-warning data, This permits a cost-efficient response before major damage is done.
+Welthungerhilfe is working to change this mentality: We use forecasts to help people even before, for example, impending droughts cause hunger.
+Our innovative approach allows us to take action based on early-warning data.
+This permits a cost-efficient response before major damage is done.

-In Madagascar, small-scale farming families experience droughts and dry spells especially frequently.
-Formerly confined to arid zones in the south-west, droughts and dry spells are now becoming increasingly prevalent in other parts of the country, severely impacting its food supply as a whole.
-The key here is to take a forecast-based risk-management approach to enable the people under threat to respond proactively to an imminent drought.
+In Madagascar, small-scale farming families experience bear the brunt of droughts and dry spells.
+Formerly confined to arid zones in the south-west, dry weather is now becoming increasingly prevalent in other parts of the country, severely impacting general food supply.
+The key here is to take a forecast-based risk-management approach to enable the people under threat to respond proactively to an impending drought.

 Through forward-looking disaster prevention, Welthungerhilfe contributes to alleviating suffering and damage in the event of a crisis.

 The model predicts whether a drought will strike and where food security will be affected.
 Early warnings automatically trigger specially prepared disaster-response plans that include proactive aid measures, with funding secured from donors in advance.